williamguomd/GenAIPractise/README.md

 ## Video Evaluation

-The project includes a video evaluation module that uses LLM vision models to analyze tennis videos.
+The project includes a video evaluation example that uses LLM vision models to analyze tennis videos.

 ### Usage